 Mental Health Awareness Month under quarantine

 One in five people will experience a mental illness during their lifetime, Mental Health America said.
-To spread awareness about mental illness, the United States has observed Mental Health Awareness Month every May […]
+To spread awareness about mental illness, the United States has observed Mental Health Awareness Month every May since 1949.
+Under the stay-at-home orders due to the COVID-19 impacts, many who suffer from mental illness may be under even more stress.
+In a […]

 Taking an ethnic studies course may become a graduation requirement